lumonald/existing-wordpress-development-docker/README.md

 2. `docker/mysqldumps/backup.sql.gz` - This is a snapshot taken from the production instance via mysqldump, place the file in this location and it will get imported on the first run of the container automatically.

 3. `docker/migrate/migrate.sql` - A domain migration script, this updates the domain name stored in the database, this also gets run automatically when the containers are spun up for the first time.
 You need to add your domain name in to the SQL queries currently.

+## Usage

+1. Create mysqldump from production site and place in `docker/mysqldumps/backup.sql.gz`

+2. Set your `WORDPRESS_TABLE_PREFIX` environment variable in `docker-compose.yml`.
+It defaults to `wp_` if not defined.

+3. Edit `migrate/migrate.sql` and change the table prefix in the queries to match your database.
+Also change `http://yourdomain.com` to be your production domain.
+This will get changed to be localhost instead.

+4. If you want to disable plugins, edit `migrate/migrate.sql` and add folder names to the `plugins` variable, otherwise skip this step.

+5. Navigate to the `docker` folder within the project and run:

+    `$ docker-compose up`

+The website will then be accessible in a browser at localhost.

+6. Run bash scripts in `setup` folder.
+To get in to the `wordpress` container shell to run the bash scripts, you can do the following:

+`$ docker exec -it docker_wordpress_1 bash`

+If you want to disable plugins, run:

+`disable-plugins.sh`

+Then after run:

+`chown-wp-content.sh`